openstack/cyborg-specs/specs/wallaby/implemented/add-x710-driver.rst

 ========

 * Unit tests will be added to test this driver.
-* Add test result in Cyborg Wiki which is required by the Cyborg comunity.
+* Add test result in Cyborg Wiki which is required by the Cyborg community.

 Documentation Impact
 ====================